Religious education importance

 So, it’s not just about learning a comprehensive set of factual information about religious and non-religious traditions that don’t have any connection with your life.
 The Agreed Syllabus for Religious Education in Birmingham is an opportunity to provide pupils with the tools to connect them with the community and reflect on their lives.
 That’s why RE is still important and valid within the school curriculum.

-For any dedicated support across the Religious Education Agreed Syllabus, take a look at our range of expert services, here.
+For any dedicated support across the Religious Education Agreed Syllabus, take a look at our RE Audit where our RE expert will be able to give an independent and professionally challenging, yet supportive review of your RE provision

 About the Author